 I'm excited to design and implement computer systems that process and learn from data at scale; and integrate them into applications and research at EAI.

-– Alexandros Koliousis, Core Member, EAI
+– Alexandros Koliousis, Affiliate Faculty, Core Faculty, EAI

 Alexandros Koliousis is an associate professor of computer science at the New College of the Humanities at Northeastern.
 His current research interests lie at the intersection of scalable data systems and deep learning.